DeployMaster Setup Guided Tour

-Select Components allows the user to choose what will be installed and what not.
+Custom Installation allows the user to choose what will be installed and what not.
 No other technical questions are asked.
 The installation will proceed immediately after selecting the components.
 This button only appears if some components were marked as user-selectable on the Files page while building the installer.

 Do Not Install terminates the setup straight away.